Upcoming Notis events

 Who is teaching?

+Certificates of Attendance will be awarded to all who arrive on time and stay for the entire workshop.
 Please allow yourself enough time to log on and sign in before the webshop begins.
 While latecomers are welcome to stay for the educational value of the webshop, DSHS will not provide CE credit if you arrive late, for any reason.
+Certificates will be emailed the following week.

-Refunds?
-No refunds will be issued within five days of the workshop date.
-A $15 processing fee will apply for refunds requested before the date.
-Contact NOTIS for cancellation.
-Transfer of credits to another workshop is not allowed.
-No refunds will be given for reasons unrelated to this content, such as an unstable internet connection, issues with third-party applications, not receiving reminders, or problems with system requirements.
+No refunds for this workshop.
+Credit transfer to another workshop is not allowed.
+No refunds will be given for reasons unrelated to this content, such as unstable Internet connection, failure to receive reminders, third-party application issues, or system requirement issues.

 Register